NationalSecurityAgency/timely/source/includes/_subscription.md

   "metric" : "sys.cpu.user",
   "tags" : null,
   "startTime" : null,
+  "endTime" : null,
   "delayTime" : 1000
 }
 ```

 Subscribe to metrics that match the metric name and optional tag set.
 Only one subscription per `metric` is supported.
 The Timely server will return [Metric] (#metric-response) responses over the WebSocket channel that match the `metric` and `tags` in the request.
 The Timely server will return metrics that are older than the `startTime`, which can be zero to return all currently stored data.
-When all data has been returned, the Timely server will wait `delayTime` ms before looking for new data.
-The Timely server maintains a pointer to the last metric returned, so it will not return data that is newly inserted but older than the last returned metric.
+When all data has been returned, the Timely server will either send a completed message, or wait `delayTime` ms before looking for new data, depending on the value of endTime.
+If endTime has been specified, then the Timely server will send a final message with `complete` set to true.
+Otherwise, the Timely server maintains a pointer to the last metric returned, so it will not return data that is newly inserted but older than the last returned metric.
 Use the `timely.websocket.subscription-lag` server configuration property to determine how close to current time the subscriptions will be.
 This will depend on your deployment.
 For example, if the `timely.accumulo.write.latency` configuration property is 30s, then you may want to set the lag to greater than 30s to ensure that all data has arrived.

 Attribute | Type | Description
 ----------|------|------------
 metric | string | metric name
 tags | map | (Optional) Map of K,V strings to use in the query.
 startTime | long | (Optional, default 0) Return metrics after this time (in ms)
+endTime | long | (Optional, default 0) If specified, stop returning data at this time (in ms)
 delayTime | long | Wait time to look for the arrival of new data.

 ## Remove Operation